-Price negotiation is a critical part of nearly every sales process.
-Understanding how to properly prepare for a price negotiation over the phone can be valuable in reducing stress and improving results, especially if you are new to the process.
+Price negotiation is central to virtually every sales process, and understanding how to properly prepare for one can be a big help in reducing stress and improving results — especially if you're new to the process.

-In many cases, this includes talking directly to someone who can make the economic decision and sign the deal.
-In some select situations, it is working with an advocate who can get all of the details and relay the information to the economic buyer.
+In many cases, you‘ll be talking directly with a contact with decision-making authority — someone who can make the economic call and sign the deal.
+That said, in some select situations, you’ll work with an advocate who can get all of the details and relay the information to the actual buyer.

-3) Explain what a good outcome looks like in advance of the call.
+3. Explain what a good outcome looks like in advance of the conversation.

-Set the correct expectation of what the call will cover before you have it.
-Here's what this could sound like:
+Make sure you establish realistic-but-ideal expectations of what this conversation will cover before you have it.
+Here's what that might sound like:

 “We can set up this call to talk about pricing, but for me to get a discount approved it’s better if we have all the people on the call.
 This way, everyone who can make the decision is in one place and we’ll be able to finalize the deal on the call or shortly thereafter.”

-The inbound sales process suggests that you introduce general pricing during the discovery process to set the right expectations.
-It can be awkward when the prospect has a completely different range expectation for your solution than your standard pricing, and it’s not a good use of your time to run through an entire sales process only to find that despite a need, the absolute most your prospect can pay is far below the deepest discount you can give.
+The inbound sales process suggests that you introduce general pricing during discovery to set the right expectations.
+It can be awkward when the prospect has a completely different range expectation for your solution than your standard pricing — and it’s not a good use of your time to run through an entire sales process only to find that, despite a need, the most your prospect can pay is far below the deepest discount you can give.

 If you can set the agenda when you set up the calendar appointment, it can help set the right expectations.
 Here’s an example agenda I would use on a closing call:

-Asking everyone to state their name, title and level of understanding of your product/service is a great way of knowing if you have the right people on the call.
-A price negotiation call rarely requires a lot of rapport-building.
+Asking everyone to state their name, title, and level of understanding of your offering is a great way of knowing if you have the right people on the call.
+A price negotiation rarely requires a lot of rapport-building.
 Most clients want to get through this process as efficiently as you do.

-Price negotiation calls are a perfect time to practice team selling.
-When you are new to the process, bringing another person to the call to lead, especially with a manager or executive, so that you can concentrate on the discussion at hand, can help accelerate your skills.
+Price negotiations are a perfect time to practice team selling.
+When you are new to the process, bringing another person to the call to lead — especially with a manager or executive, so that you can concentrate on the discussion at hand — can help accelerate your skills.

-In the event that you can close the deal on the pricing call, have a payment link or invoice ready to go that the prospect can fill out over the phone or shortly thereafter so that once negotiations are concluded, you don’t waste time getting started.
+If you can close the deal during the conversation, have a payment link or invoice ready to go that the prospect can fill out over the phone or shortly thereafter — so once negotiations are concluded, you don’t waste time getting started.